cmusv-sc/Practicum2014-Ericsson-Authentication/README.md

 1. Open Android Studio
 2. Select Import Project, select [PROJECT_DIRECTORY]/WatchTV as parent folder, and click OK.
-3. Connect your Android device (in developer mode) and Run the WatchTV on the Phone.
+3. Connect your Android device (Personal mobile device) in developer mode and Run the WatchTV on the Phone.